softprops/lando/README.md

 #[macro_use] extern crate lando;

 gateway!(|_, _| {
+  Ok(
+    lando::Response::new(
-  Ok(lando::Response::new("Hello, what have we here?"))
+      "Hello, what have we here?"
-);
+      )
+    )
+});
 ```

 ## 🤔 about

- 🚧 👷🏿‍♀️ 👷🏽 👷‍♀️ 👷 🚧 this project is currently under construction
+ 🚧 👷🏿‍♀️ 👷🏽 👷‍♀️ 👷 🚧 this project is currently active under construction. expect changes.

 Lando is a crate for **serverless** rustlang HTTP applications.

-> A number of really great HTTP server crates exist within the [Rust ecosystem](https://crates.io/categories/web-programming::http-server).
+> The rustlang ecosystem already has a number of really great [HTTP server crates](https://crates.io/categories/web-programming::http-server).
-You should check them out!
+You may also want check them out!
-A common theme they all share is in providing interfaces for authoring applications,
+A common theme they all share that they all provide interfaces for authoring applications,
-in addition to interfaces for configuring a server that listens on a port that hosts your application.
+in addition to interfaces for configuring servers that listen on ports that exposes your application over network connections.
 A server which is then your reponsiblity to figure out how to host, scale,
 monitor and manage operations and uptime for.

 Lando is different.
-Lando's focus is solely on applications, freeing you from the toil of [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/).
+Lando's focus is solely on applications, freeing developers from the business and toil of the [undifferentiated heavy lifting](https://www.cio.co.nz/article/466635/amazon_cto_stop_spending_money_undifferentiated_heavy_lifting_/) that comes along with manging servers.

-Lando is designed to work the interfaces of strong existing ecosystems, both with Rust as well as
+Lando is designed to work with the interfaces of strong existing ecosystems, both with Rust as well as
 the strong serverless ecosystems that extend beyond Rust ( make some friends! ).

-Lando's interfaces are based the Rust community standard [http](https://crates.io/crates/http) crate, designed as a framework-agnostistic and extensible http library, and extends
+Lando's interfaces are based the Rust community standard [http](https://crates.io/crates/http) crate, extracted from the work of a number of successful projects and designed as a framework-agnostistic and extensible http library, and extends
 the existing work of the [crowbar](https://crates.io/crates/crowbar) crate which
 provides needed lower level machinery for easily embeding a rust application with one of lamdba's
 [lowest overhead runtimes](https://theburningmonk.com/2017/06/aws-lambda-compare-coldstart-time-with-different-languages-memory-and-code-sizes/),
 python 3.6.
+This allows to you take advantage of the growing ecosystem of crates
+build on top of standard crates.

 A large and mature ecosystem of tooling for AWS lambda already exists and works well,
-including flowflow tools like [the serverless toolkit](https://serverless.com/framework/).
+including workflow tools like [the serverless toolkit](https://serverless.com/framework/).
+Because these tools exist organizations already using them have a low barrier of introducing rustlang into their arsenel.
-Lando does not intend to replace these but instead to work well with them 👫🏾.
+Lando does not intend to replace these tools but instead to work well with them 👫🏾.

 > 💡 You may be asking yourself, what makes Rust a good choice for Lambda?
 The AWS [cost model for lambda](https://aws.amazon.com/lambda/pricing/)